mkrdip/related-posts-widget/readme.txt

 Same Category Posts shows a list of same posts to the current post.
 The widget is only shown on single post pages.
 Forked from [Related Posts Widget](https://wordpress.org/plugins/related-posts-widget).

 = Tip Top Press =
 We're [Tip Top Press](http://tiptoppress.com) and create widgets for Wordpress.
 If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog).

 = Features =

 * Option to show post thumbnail & set dimension by width & height.
-* Option to crop thumbnails with CSS [What is 'CSS Image Crop'?](http://tiptoppress.com/css-image-crop)
+* Option to crop thumbnails with CSS.
+[What is 'CSS Image Crop'](http://tiptoppress.com/css-image-crop).
+* Custom Post Types support.
 * Option to put thumbnail on top.
 * Option to change ordering of posts.
 * Set how many posts to show.